-As Further Amended by House Committee of the Whole
+As Amended Without Recommendation by House Committee

-Brief
+Brief\

 HB 2445, as amended, would make appropriations to the Kansas State Department of Education (KSDE) for FY 2019.
-The bill would also create a new pilot program for the Mental Health Intervention Team between school districts and community mental health centers.
 In addition, the bill would make several amendments to the Kansas School Equity and Enhancement Act (KSEEA).
-The amendments affect the Base Aid for Student Excellence (BASE), the Local Option Budget (LOB), various weightings in the school finance formula, four-year-old at-risk funding, the schedule for performance audits to be completed by the Legislative Division of Post Audit (LPA), the State Board of Education's (KSBE) accreditation system, and school district funding reporting requirements.
+The amendments affect the Base Aid for Student Excellence (BASE), the Local Option Budget (LOB), various weightings in the school finance formula, four-year-old at-risk funding, the schedule for performance audits to be completed by the Legislative Division of Post Audit (LPA), out-of-state students, the State Board of Education's (KSBE) accreditation system, and school district funding reporting requirements.
 The bill would also amend statutes relating to capital outlay funds and school district capital improvements.